Photo by vmaslova at Shutterstock

 What Can You Do About Stress-Caused Acne?

 Sometimes at-home treatments are enough to keep you out of the dermatology office, sometimes they are not.
-While most of the time it is helpful to see a dermatologist for help, a few simple tools will help any prescription or skin procedure that is recommended by our local Alliance Keller area office.
+While most of the time it is helpful to see a dermatologist for help, a few simple tools will help any prescription or skin procedure that is recommended by our local Southlake area office.
 Keeping your skin clear always requires a certain regime, and sticking to the rules of proper skin health will help you out whether or not you also need professional help.

 To start, you need to make sure that you wash your face at least once a day, if not twice.
 Even if you do not wear makeup, dirt and grime build up on your face and will quickly clog the pores in your face.
 If you don’t remove daily filth from your face you will probably end up with breakouts whether you experience more stress or not.
 The addition of stress will just make the situation even worse, which is why you may go from having one annoying pimple to the addition of a breakout so severe you end up in the chair at a dermatology office.